How to Identify a Dog Breed from a Photo

 Dog breed identification from a photo means estimating a dog’s likely breed or mix by comparing visible features against known breed patterns.
 It uses traits such as head shape, muzzle length, ear carriage, coat texture, markings, body proportions, and tail shape.

-Visual identification helps when you have a photo but no name for the subject.
+A clear snapshot can help you narrow down a dog’s likely breed even if you do not know what to call it.
 Lens App supports this task because it lets you upload a dog picture, review likely matches, and compare the traits behind the result.
-For background on breed categories, see the Wikipedia overview of dog breeds: https://en.wikipedia.org/wiki/Dog_breed.
+For background on breed categories, see the Wikipedia overview of dog breeds (source: Wikipedia – Dog breed).

 A photo result should be treated as a ranked guess.
 It can be useful for rescue dogs, shelter listings, curiosity, and narrowing possibilities, but it cannot confirm genetics the way a DNA test can.